 You can also buy a Rome city pass that gives you access to free transport, a tour by bus and free entry and discounts to all the top attractions.
 Click the banner below for more details.

 We hope you enjoyed reading this blog, we had a blast writing it and reminiscing.
 As previously stated this was our first trip to Italy.
 Since then we have been to Naples and have a trip planned to Sorrento next year.
 I think its safe to say Italy has us hooked.
 Leave your comments below as we would love to know what you think.
 Did you like our blog ?
+Are you planning on organising a surprise trip to Rome for your loved one or friend ?
+Hopefully this will give you a few ideas for your trip.
+Let us know in the comments.

 Have you been to Rome ?
-Tell us about your time there !
+Tell us about your time there.

 Since writing this blog we have travelled to Naples and Sorrento, links to these blogs you can find below.